 Tree City USA Designation has four major components: Tree Board or Department, A Community Tree Ordinance, A Community Forestry Program with an Annual Budget of at Least $2 Per Capita, and An Arbor Day Observance and Proclamation.
 Tree Growth Award Recipient must be Tree City USA Community and earn at least 10 Points with Community Forestry Activities such as Publicity, Continuing Education for Forestry Managers and Tree Board Members, Treecare Workshops, Management Plan, Public Utility Tree Care, Street Tree Pruning Program, and Hazard Tree Program.
 Click here for Tree City USA and Growth Award Program Information.

-The City of Bowling Green and Bowling Green Tree Commission celebrated Arbor Day with Kenwood Elementary 5th Grade students.
+The City of Bowling Green and Bowling Green Tree Commission celebrated Arbor Day with Conneaut Elementary 5th Grade students.
 Students created an Arbor Day poster with the theme “My Favorite Tree in Bowling Green.”
 The top three posters received Downtown Dollars.
-All students received a gift bag and a Colorado spruce sapling.
-A swamp white oak tree was planted were planted on the west side of the building.
+All students received a gift bag and a Norway spruce sapling.
+A sugar maple tree was planted were planted on the north side of the building.
 The Tree Commission thanks the Thayer Family Dealerships for their generous donation of Downtown Dollars.

 Plant the Right Tree in the Right Place